(Last Updated on : 19/05/2018)

 Types of Gotras

 As mentioned above, Gotra stands for lineage or clan assigned to a Hindu at birth.
-Hence it is believed that, People belonging to the same gotra also belong to the same caste in the Hindu social system.
-But in matrilineal Tulu/Malayalee speakers the lineages are the same across the castes.
+Hence, it is believed that people belonging to the same gotra also belong to the same caste in the Hindu social system.

 Some of the common lineages are as follows: